ZsemberiDaniel/facebook_msg_parser/README.md

 The manager runs on a separate thread and does the input handling instead of the consoles themselves.
 You can also switch between consoles on the fly, and simply put the other console in the background.

+##### Command history
+Currently the built-in python command history functions are being used, which are in `readline`.
+In `console_init.py` the setup happens and all the commands are written to `.msg_parser_history`.
+All consoles share one command history, there is no separate command history for each console.

+##### Auto complete
+Auto completion is also available in the console via `readline`.
+All commands have a separate auto complete function and that gets called in `console_input.py` based on what we want to complete.
+If we only want to complete the current command then that gets handled by itself, but if we want to complete one of the parameters of the command then the function implemented by the user gets called, which should return a list of possible candidates for completion.

+The console manager also supports auto completion by setting and removing the correct auto completer when a console switch happens.

+##### Commands across consoles

+There are commands which can be used in more consoles.
+Those are grouped in `view.commands` package.
+They all have every function needed (command function itself, help function, auto complete, others if needed in the future) in the file itself.

 ### Testing
 In this application testing is used to test the commands in the command lines with edge cases and more complex commands.